juiceDeLemon/nvim-config/README.md

-lua/u/pluginsettings/nullls.lua and add all sources: code actions, formatting, diagnostics, hover (c.cspell etc) and treesitter and check if your lsp needs to be configured here: https://github.com/lvimuser/lsp-inlayhints.nvim you might need to search for something like rust-tools or rust-analyzer 3rd-party plugins
+lua/u/pluginsettings/nullls.lua and add all sources: code actions, formatting, diagnostics, hover (c.cspell etc) and treesitter
+formatter: either you can use lsp system/if you use external formatter -> disable the lsp formatting system (if any) -> new file in ftplugin/ set keymap for "!formatting-command %"-> set vim.b.lsp_format_active to false and check if your lsp needs to be configured here: https://github.com/lvimuser/lsp-inlayhints.nvim you might need to search for something like rust-tools or rust-analyzer 3rd-party plugins